An Amazing 14-Vehicle Light Painting in a Garage Condo

 We started 2025 out with a bang!
 Joannie and I hit the road in late January to exhibit our light painting photography at the Cars on 5th Concourse in Naples, Florida.
 We had a great time, saw hundreds of amazing cars, and met lots of great car owners too.
 I even had the opportunity to do a bunch of wildlife photography on the trip!

 We had 2 light painting projects lined up for on the way down and back, but Mother Nature had other ideas.
-They will be rescheduled for much warmer days in the springtime.
+They were rescheduled for much warmer days in the springtime.
 However, while we were in Florida, we did photograph three light painting projects.
 This is the first of those that Joannie and I created for Steve in his amazing garage!

 Please check out the full story by clicking on the button below.